cravier/Vue2-Meteor-MongoDB-Text-Research/README.md

 - <a href="https://vuetifyjs.com/">Vuetifyjs</a>
 - <a href="https://franzskuffka.github.io/vue-medium-editor/">Medium editor</a>

-Thanks to <a href="https://github.com/ReinargJ">Reinargj</a> to introduice me in Vuejs and <a href="https://github.com/Akryum">Akryum</a> for his handsome work around Vue and Meteor.
+Thanks to <a href="https://github.com/ReinargJ">Reinargj</a> who introduced me in Vuejs and <a href="https://github.com/Akryum">Akryum</a> for his awesome work around Vue and Meteor.